JuniorMacedo91/Clone-Instagram/README.md

-# Recriando a página do Instagram
+# Recreating an Instagram Landing Page

-Este é meu primeiro projeto realizado através do bootcamp Web Developer da Digital Innovation One.
+This is my first Bootcamp Project by Digital Innovation One.

-Nesse projeto, foi criado a Landing Page do Instagram.
-O objetivo não foi clonar uma página, mas sim, mostrar todo o conceito, focando em CSS Flexbox e responsividade.
+The challenge was recreating an Instagram Landing Page, focusing on how to learn the concept of Flexbox and responsiveness.
 ***
-### Projeto:
+### Project:

 <p align="center">
   <img src="instagram-clone.gif">